ENCCS/julia-for-hpc/content/syntax-intro.rst

    b = [4.0, 3.0, 2.0]
    x = A \ b

-   # assert with matrix-vector multiply
+   # test with matrix-vector multiply
    A*x == b
    # true